-Common Floor Plan Mistakes To Avoid When Designing A New Build Home
+Floor Plan: Common Mistakes When Designing A New Build Home

-- Don’t get carried away with fancy upgrades in your plan.
+Don’t get carried away with fancy upgrades in your plan.
 Walking through a developer’s model home can be very helpful to help you picture how different floor plans actually feel.
-If you do this don’t get enamoured by the upgrades put in to show off the home and consider whether these will work for the home you’re building.
-Whether it’s upgraded carpets, expensive fittings or beautiful furniture, imagine the home without it, so you imagine how the floor plan works on its own.
+If you do this, don’t get happy by just the upgrades put in to show off the home.
+You should also consider whether these will work for the home you’re building.
+Whether it’s upgraded carpets, expensive fittings, or beautiful furniture, imagine the home without it.
+Therefore, you imagine how the floor plan works on its own.

-- Don’t choose features that will end up costing you more in the long term.
-It can be easy to be excited by something that looks great on the plans, but that doesn’t actually work in a practical way.
-Details like floor to ceiling windows, tall hallways or skylights look lovely, but can have a big impact on the costs of heating and cooling the property.
+Don’t choose features that will end up costing you more in the long term.
+It can be easy to be excited by something that looks great on the plans.
+However, that doesn’t actually work in a practical way.
+Details like floor-to-ceiling windows, tall hallways, or skylights look lovely, but can have a big impact on the costs of heating and cooling the property.
 Allow for these extra costs.

-- Don’t forget to allow for many people you expect people to want to fit into the space.
-When designing the floor plan, think about the kind of entertaining that people like to do at home.
+Don’t forget to allow for many people you expect people to want to fit into space.
+When designing the floor plan, think about the kind of entertainment that people like to do at home.
 Are you expecting people to throw large parties, or need space in the garden for children to play?
-Think about how much space people would need for these kind of events to happen comfortably.
+Think about how much space people would need for these kinds of events to happen comfortably.

-- Don’t forget to factor in the safety of the children in the house.
+Don’t forget to factor in the safety of the children in the house.
 If your target buyer is a family who has young children, think about how safe your home will be for them to live in.
-Avoid adding details like balconies, glass shower enclosures, stairs without railings or other features that look chic but should be adapted for families in order to keep things safe.
+Avoid adding details like balconies, glass shower enclosures, stairs without railings, or other features that look chic.
+You should rather make sure their adaptation with families in order to keep things safe.